DarynaSerhiivna/DarynaQAAuto23/README.md

 The purpose of Test Automation Framework is a set of libraries that simplifies automation tests development process.

-Framework cover the following tests types:
+Framework covers the following test types:

 - UI automation tests
 - API automation tests